Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Introduction

 The Dark Energy Spectroscopic Instrument (DESI; \citealt{2016arXiv161100036D, 2016arXiv161100037D}) started its main survey of the first year in May 2021 and finished in June 2022.
 As a Stage-IV spectroscopic survey, DESI observed approximately $1.4$ million quasars during its first year (Y1) main survey \citep{dr1}.
 This achievement has resulted in today's largest quasar spectroscopic catalog, and enables today's most precise measurements of dark energy and large scale structures \citep{2024arXiv240403000D, 2024arXiv240403001D, 2024arXiv240403002D}.
 The large sample from DESI provides a great opportunity to measure the mean free path more precisely.
-In this paper, we use DESI Y1 quasar spectra to measure the mean free path at $3.2\leq z \leq4.6$ employing the updated statistical methods of \citet{2009ApJ...705L.113P} (hereafter \citetalias{2009ApJ...705L.113P}).
-With the sample size increased by an order-of-magnitude compared with Sloan Digital Sky Survey (SDSS) I and SDSS-II (\citealt{2010AJ....139.2360S}, used in \citetalias{2009ApJ...705L.113P}), we obtain the measurements with the uncertainty $\sim 70\%$ lower than previous work.
+In this paper, we use DESI Y1 quasar spectra to measure the mean free path at $3.2\leq z \leq4.6$ employing the updated statistical methods of \citet{2009ApJ...705L.113P} (hereafter \citetalias{2009ApJ...705L.113P}). { Thanks to the an order-of-magnitude larger sample size} compared with Sloan Digital Sky Survey (SDSS) I and SDSS-II (\citealt{2010AJ....139.2360S}, used in \citetalias{2009ApJ...705L.113P}), we obtain the measurements with the uncertainty $\sim 70\%$ lower than previous work.
 Our updated values of mean free path show a smoother redshift evolution compared with \citet{2014MNRAS.445.1745W} (hereafter \citetalias{2014MNRAS.445.1745W}), and can be useful in establishing a more precise model of EUVB.